 The admission number for each year group is 15.

-1. All 'looked after' children or children who were previously ‘looked after’ (see definitions);
+All ‘looked after’ children or children who were previously ‘looked

 2. If a pupil moves into the catchment area outside the normal admissions round (or after the allocation process has begun) it may be more difficult to offer a place at the catchment area school if this would mean exceeding the admission number at the school.
 In this case, a place will normally be offered at the next nearest school or academy which caters for pupils of the same age and has places available.

-3. Pupils who have a Statement of Special Educational Needs or an Education Health and Care Plan (EHCP) are required to be admitted to the school which is named on their statement, even if the school is full.
+3. Pupils who have an Education Health and Care Plan (EHCP) are required to be admitted to the school which is named on their EHCP, even if the school is full.
 Pupils identified for admission through the Fair Access Protocol will also be admitted even if the school is full.